-The Investment Manager has appointed Tradeweb Markets LLC to calculate and publish the iNAV values of each class of Shares. iNAV values are disseminated via Tradeweb Markets LLC data and are displayed on major market data vendor terminals and relevant exchanges as well as on a wide range of websites that display stock market data, including Refinitiv and Bloomberg.
+The Investment Manager has appointed Tradeweb Markets LLC to calculate and publish the iNAVs of each class of Shares.
+These iNAVs are published by the relevant stock exchanges.
 There are provisions for the BlackRock Group to receive payments from the iNAV provider for its engagement in the development and enhancement of service levels.

-An iNAV is not, and should not be taken to be or relied on as being, the value of a Share or the price at which Shares may be subscribed for or redeemed or purchased or sold on any relevant stock exchange.
+An iNAV is not, and should not be taken to be or relied on as being, the value of a Share or the price at which

+Shares may be subscribed for or redeemed or purchased or sold on any relevant stock exchange.
 In particular, any iNAV provided for a Fund where the constituents of the Benchmark Index or Investments are not actively traded during the time of publication of such iNAV may not reflect the true value of a Share and may therefore be misleading and should not be relied on.
 The inability of the Investment Manager or its designee to provide an iNAV, on a real-time basis, or for any period of time, will not in itself result in a halt in the trading of the Shares on a relevant stock exchange, which will be determined by the rules of the relevant stock exchange in the circumstances.
 Investors should be aware that the calculation and reporting of any iNAV may reflect time delays in the receipt of the prices of the relevant constituent securities in comparison to other calculated values based upon the same constituent securities including, for example, the Benchmark Index or Investments itself or the iNAV of other exchange traded funds based on the same Benchmark Index or Investments.
 Investors interested in dealing in Shares on a relevant stock exchange should not rely solely on any iNAV which is made available in making investment decisions, but should also consider other market information and relevant economic and other factors (including, where relevant, information based on the Benchmark Index or Investments corresponding to a Fund).
 None of the Company, the Directors, the Investment Manager or its designee, the Depositary, the Administrator, and Authorised Participant and the other service providers shall be liable to any person who relies on the iNAV.